iceddev/sound-will-age-you/mobile.md

 # Excuses, Excuses

-"In Safari on iOS (for all devices, including iPad), where the user may be on a cellular network and be charged per data unit, <span class="fragment highlight-green">preload and autoplay are disabled.</span>
+"In Safari on iOS (for all devices, including iPad), where the user may be on a cellular network and be charged per data unit, <span class="fragment highlight-red">preload and autoplay are disabled.</span>
 No data is loaded until the user initiates it.
-This means the <span class="fragment highlight-green">JavaScript play() and load() methods are also inactive until the user initiates playback,</span>
+This means the <span class="fragment highlight-red">JavaScript play() and load() methods are also inactive until the user initiates playback,</span>
 unless the play() or load() method is triggered by user action.
 In other words, a user-initiated Play button works, but an onLoad="play()" event does not."

 [Source](http://developer.apple.com/library/safari/#documentation/AudioVideo/Conceptual/Using_HTML5_Audio_Video/Device-SpecificConsiderations/Device-SpecificConsiderations.html)